-Asphalt Kingdom's 5-gallon pail asphalt millings rejuvenator is an asphalt-based emulsion that is user-safe with a minimal odor.
-Mix with a 1:1 ratio of water before applying.
+Asphalt Kingdom's 5-gallon pail asphalt millings rejuvenator is an asphalt-based emulsion that is user-safe and has a minimal odor.
+Mix with a 1:1 ratio with water before applying.

 This pavement rejuvenator is ideal for infrared patching when the asphalt has lost its dark color.
 To use it, simply follow the instructions below.

 - Load and mix 50% asphalt millings rejuvenator with 50% water in a spray bottle.

-- Heat up the asphalt using the RY2X2 infrared asphalt heater.
+- Heat the asphalt using the RY2X2 Infrared Asphalt Heater.

-- Use the back edge of your lute to create your windowframe in the heated up asphalt, and use the lute’s tines to mix the asphalt.
+- Use the plain edge of your lute to create a window frame in the heated asphalt, then use the lute’s tines to rework it.

-- Once the asphalt is raked up, spray with the asphalt rejuvenator.
+- After reworking the asphalt, spray it with the asphalt rejuvenator.

-- Mix the asphalt to spread the rejuvenator thoroughly all over the affected area.
+- Mix the asphalt millings to spread the rejuvenator thoroughly all over the affected area.
 Next, use the same lute to spread the asphalt evenly.

 - Use an asphalt roller, plate compactor, or asphalt tamper tool to compact the asphalt.

-Asphalt millings, also known as recycled asphalt or crushed asphalt, is a sustainable and environmentally friendly option compared to hot asphalt.
-It is also less expensive than hot asphalt, making this an economical way to patch potholes.
+Asphalt millings, also known as recycled or crushed asphalt, are a sustainable and environmentally friendly option for many property owners.
+It is also less expensive, making it an economical way to patch potholes.

-If you have a large project that involves more than just pothole patching, you can use asphalt millings and asphalt millings rejuvenator to create your own “hot asphalt”.
-Use a hot box to heat up the millings, and add the pavement rejuvenator (mixed with 50% water).
+If you have a large project that involves more than just pothole patching, you can use asphalt millings and asphalt millings rejuvenator to create your own hot asphalt.
+Use a hot box to heat the millings, and add the pavement rejuvenator (mixed with 50% water).
 Application rates will vary depending on the age of the asphalt and its porosity.